Peter Feaver

-Peter Douglas Feaver (born December 17, 1961) is an American professor of political science and public policy at Duke University.
-He is known for his scholarship on civil-military relations.
-Feaver has served as the director of the Triangle Institute for Security Studies since 1999, and founded the Duke Program in American Grand Strategy.
-In 2007 he returned from service in the Bush administration, where he served as a special advisor for strategic planning and institutional reform on the National Security Council.
-Prior to working on the National Security Council of George W. Bush, Feaver served as director for defense policy and arms control at the National Security Council during the Clinton administration.
+Peter Douglas Feaver (born December 17, 1961) is an American political scientist.
+He is currently a professor of political science and public policy at Duke University and a civil-military relations scholar.

+Feaver has served as director of the Triangle Institute for Security Studies since 1999, and founded Duke University's Program in American Grand Strategy.
+He served in the George W. Bush administration, where he served as a special advisor for strategic planning and institutional reform on the National Security Council.
+Prior to working on the National Security Council of George W. Bush, he served as director for defense policy and arms control at the National Security Council during the Clinton administration.
 He was also a lieutenant commander in the U.S. Naval Reserve.

 Early life and education

 Feaver was born in Bethlehem, Pennsylvania.
 His father was a professor of classics at Lehigh University and later a Youth With a Mission missionary at the University of the Nations.
 His mother was a homemaker.
 He graduated from Liberty High School in Bethlehem in 1979.

-Feaver attended Lehigh University, where he graduate summa cum laude in international relations in 1983.
-He obtained a A.M from Harvard University in 1986 and a Ph.D. in political science from Harvard in 1990.
+Feaver attended Lehigh University, where he graduated summa cum laude in international relations in 1983.
+He obtained a A.M from Harvard University in 1986 and a Ph.D. in political science from Harvard University in 1990.
 His dissertation at Harvard was "Guarding the Guardians: Civil-Military Relations and the Control of Nuclear Weapons."
 Samuel Huntington, Ashton Carter, and Joseph Nye were all on his dissertation committee, which Nye chaired.